Erdogan says Trump meeting with Arab, Muslim leaders on Gaza was ‘fruitful’

 His words were in contrast to UN Secretary-General Antonio Guterres’s, who said at a meeting on the two-state solution on Sunday that statehood for Palestinians “is a right, not a reward”.

-Reporting from New York, Al Jazeera’s diplomatic editor James Bays said, “there is a feeling, certainly among diplomats here at the UN, that sometimes in the White House, President Trump is only getting one side of the story”.
+Reporting from New York, Al Jazeera’s Diplomatic Editor James Bays said, “There is a feeling, certainly among diplomats here at the UN, that sometimes in the White House, President Trump is only getting one side of the story.

 “Israel has one supporter in the UN Security Council, one supporter providing the money, one supporter providing the weapons.
 And that supporter is the United States.
 And so … the key man, the one man that can change things, is Donald Trump,” Bays said.

-Speaking at the start of the meeting, Qatar’s Emir Sheikh Tamim bin Hamad Al Thani said, “we count on you and your leadership … to end this war and to help the people of Gaza”, describing the situation in Gaza as “very bad”.
+Speaking at the start of the meeting, Qatar’s Emir Sheikh Tamim bin Hamad Al Thani said, “We count on you and your leadership … to end this war and to help the people of Gaza”, describing the situation in Gaza as “very bad”.

-Earlier, Sheikh Tamim, who has led efforts to broker a comprehensive ceasefire between Israel and Hamas and saw his country attacked by Israel as it hosted Hamas leaders discussing the latest US ceasefire proposal. underlined the urgency of the situation.
+Earlier, Sheikh Tamim, who has led efforts to broker a comprehensive ceasefire between Israel and Hamas and saw his country attacked by Israel as it hosted Hamas leaders discussing the latest US ceasefire proposal, underlined the urgency of the situation.
 He said Israel’s real objective was “to destroy Gaza, to render housing, livelihoods, education, and medical care impossible, stripping away the very foundations of human life”.

 Before the meeting, Indonesian President Prabowo Subianto told a UN conference on a two-state solution to the conflict hosted by France and Saudi Arabia on Monday that his country is ready to provide peacekeeping forces in Gaza.